List of Ring characters: Shizuka and Yoko Asakawa

 In the film series as well as television series, Yoko's character is played by Yoichi Asakawa (浅川 陽一), portrayed by Rikiya Otaka and Yûta Fukagawa respectively.
 Unlike in the novel, Yoichi in the film is about seven years old and has much more involvement in the story as he is revealed to possess ESP powers from his father, Ryuji, and Sadako's possession of him becomes a major plot point in Ring 2.
 In the television series Yoichi is a toddler instead of a seven-year-old.
 As for Shizuka, she is usually excised in the adaptations which change Kazuyuki's gender; her counterpart is not present in the Japanese, Korean, and American theatrical films.

 Yoichi appears in Dead by Daylight, voiced by Mirai Kawashima.
 Following the events of Ring 2, Yoichi grew up and graduated from university with a degree in marine biology, eventually becoming a professor there.
 When two of his students disappear in Izu Ōshima, Yoichi is reminded of his past.
 This leads him to obsessively expand his field of research into paranormal activity, resulting in Yoichi being ostracized by his peers and termination from his position at the university.
 Yoichi was undeterred, and with guidance from Ryuji, would come across a case at a lighthouse in Glasgow, Scotland similar to the disappearance of his students.
 On his way to the lighthouse, the boat is damaged and Yoichi barely makes it to shore, where he enters the lighthouse and eventually disappearing into a black fog.
+Yoichi then participates in the normal gameplay of Dead by Daylight, an endless trial in a strange dimension where he must work with other survivors to escape various killers.

+In the BBC radio drama adaptation, the equivalent of Shizuka is instead named Toni.